AUTHORS

 Key things to look out for include:

-- Defining small businesses payments: For each disclosure, vendors and supplier ABNs need to be cross matched with the regulator's Small Business Identification (SBI) tool.
+- Defining small businesses payments: For each disclosure, vendors and supplier ABNs need to be cross matched with the Regulator's Small Business Identification (SBI) tool.
 This search is available within the Payment Times Reporting Portal.

 - Government Payments: Including Councils and Taxation bodies.